 Running can cause you to leak, so working on pelvic floor strengthening before you get back into a running routine is vital.
 However, saying this, don't be too nervous.
 Invest in a high impact sports bra to keep breast movement to a minimum and ensure your trainers fit comfortably; many women find their feet widen slightly during pregnancy.

+An important exercise tips for new mums is to stay hydrated.
 Whether you’re exercising or not, maintaining a healthy fluid intake is really important right now.
 Aim to drink around eight cups of water a day to avoid constipation, support breastfeeding, maintain muscle and joint health and cleanse your body.
 If you’re exercising, you’ll need more fluid than normal, so aim to sip on water throughout your workout and have a water or even a herbal tea when you’ve finished, too!